stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/6-storage.md

 kubectl describe pv $PV_NAME
 ```

+!!! note
-Key points to note:
+    Key points:

     - The PV was dynamically provisioned by the storage class
     - It has the same size as requested in the PVC
     - The access mode is ReadWriteOnce (RWO), meaning it can be mounted as read-write by a single node
     - It's bound to your specific PVC

 ### Task 3: Using a PVC with a Pod